Skip to content

 As often happens in areas like this, I was the only foreigner, and the locals were friendly and welcoming.
 Here are some of the pictures I took during the festival:

-Spending some time walking in the countryside surrounded by beautiful scenery is probably not the first thing that comes to mind when you think about China.
+Spending time walking in the countryside surrounded by beautiful scenery is probably not the first thing that comes to mind when you think about China.
 But that’s exactly what you can do in Heqing.

 Relaxing in one of the many parks

 There are several nice ponds around Heqing.
 The biggest ones are the Yellow Dragon Pond and the Black Dragon Pond.
-The Yellow Dragon Pond has a footbridge that stretches over a part of the lake and is really peaceful.
+The Yellow Dragon Pond has a footbridge that stretches over a part of the lake and is peaceful.

 Furthermore, TNC has worked hard to create a natural reserve in one of the wetland areas in Heqing.
 More than 8000 birds come to this small town every year during winter.